Perception12/Perception12/README.md

 # Hello, I am Kenny 👋

 I'm a Computer engineering student on an intention to enhance as a successful software engineer.
 I love building full-stack web applications and mobile apps.
-I have proved my superiority in frontend technologies.
 I LOVE PYTHON!!!

 - :wink: I'm Proficient in Python
 - - 🔭 I’m currently working on my MERN Stack and flutter framework